trypear/pearai-extension/CONTRIBUTING.md

 To run them in watch mode, use: `pnpm test-watch`.

 ## Run it locally

+The extension can be run in two ways:

+Interally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/

+Externally as an extension: https://github.com/trypear/pearai-extension/

+This guide is for running it externally.
+For running it internally, you will need to clone [pearai](https://github.com/trypear/pearai/) and visit [Contributing to pearai](https://github.com/trypear/pearai/blob/main/CONTRIBUTING.md)

 You can use [VS Code's built-in debugger][vscode-debug-extension] on the project to try out your local extension.